Johnnie-LC/Johnnie-LC/README.md

 ### Hi there 👋 , I'm Johnnie Lopez.

-I am passionate about web development, especially with JavaScript and React.
+I'm passionate about web development, especially with JavaScript and React.

 I have been acquiring new programming skills in the Frontend side for about a year.